-After receipt of the certifications from the supervisors of elections, the Division of Elections will determine whether the required number of signatures has been obtained in order for the name of the candidate to be placed on the ballot and will notify the candidate and the supervisor.
+After receipt of the certifications from the Supervisor of Elections, the Division of Elections will determine whether the required number of signatures has been obtained in order for the name of the candidate to be placed on the ballot and will notify the candidate and the supervisor.
+(NOTE: This certification only excuses you from paying the qualifying fee and any party assessment when seeking to qualify for this office.
+The certification does not excuse you from submitting other qualifying papers required by the Florida Election Code.)